 The very best precaution during flu season is to get your flu shot.
 This is something everyone should do to protect themselves and others around them, but it’s especially important for seniors.
 As we naturally age, our bodies produce fewer antibodies to fight against viruses like the flu.
 Because of these changes, many doctors offer flu shots designed for seniors.
 Ask your doctor about high dose flu shots for seniors.
 The high dose vaccine can provide an extra boost to your immune system during flu season.

-So, if you haven’t gotten the flu shot yet, now is the time to go to your doctor or local pharmacy to get one.
+If you haven’t gotten the flu shot yet, now is the time to go to your doctor or local pharmacy to get one.
 According to the CDC, it can take up to two weeks for your body to get the full benefits of a flu vaccine.
-So, protect yourself throughout the rest of the winter season and get your flu shot as early as possible.
+In order to protect yourself throughout the rest of the winter season, get your flu shot as early as possible.
 This is the most effective way to prevent the flu and reduce its severity if you do get sick.

 2. Practice Healthy Habits